Abigail A. Salyers

 Abigail A. Salyers (1942 – 2013) was a microbiologist who pioneered the field of human microbiome research.
 Her work on the bacterial phylum Bacteroidetes and its ecology led to a better understanding of antibiotic resistance and mobile genetic elements.
-At a time where the prevailing paradigm was focused on E. coli as a model organism, Salyers emphasized the importance of investigating the breadth of microbial diversity.
+At a time when the prevailing paradigm was focused on E. coli as a model organism, Salyers emphasized the importance of investigating the breadth of microbial diversity.
 She was one of the first to conceptualize the human body as a microbial ecosystem.
 Over the course of her 40-year career, she was presented with numerous awards for teaching and research and an honorary degree from ETH Zurich, and served as president of the American Society for Microbiology.

 Education

 Abigail Salyers was born in Louisville, Kentucky and attended high school in Arlington, Virginia at Wakefield High School.
 During high school, she was at risk of expulsion due to being pregnant, but she graduated in 1959 and with the help of her English teacher, Mrs. Baker, applied to college.
 Salyers went on to receive her undergraduate degree in Mathematics in 1963 and a Ph.D. in Nuclear Physics in 1969 from George Washington University, Washington, D.C.